exercism/raku/concepts/routines-code-blocks-signatures/introduction.md

 A [`Signature`][language/signatures] is made up of zero or more [`Parameters`][type/Parameter], separated by commas.

+At the end of a signature, a return type can be specified with a [return type arrow][signatures-return-type-arrow] `-->`.

 A signature can be used to specify the arguments a `Block` will accept.

-This concept will keep signatures simple, using only positional parameters with scalar-sigiled variables.
+This concept will keep signatures simple, using only positional parameters with scalar-sigiled variables, and a return type.
-This will be expanded upon in later concepts.
+These will be expanded upon in other concepts.

 [type/Sub]: https://docs.raku.org/type/Sub
 [type/Method]: https://docs.raku.org/type/Method